SuperOfficeDocs/superoffice-docs/docs/api/documents/services/create.md

 # How to create a new document in SO\_ARC

-To create a new document, first, create a document entity and set the document properties.
+To create a new document, create a `document` entity and set the document properties.
 In this example, we have used a specific document template on which the document is based.
 The owner of the document is set, followed by the associated person and project with which the document is connected.

 [!code-csharp[CS](includes/create-document.cs)]